 One fine day in the spring of 1995, finding myself at a loss for what do to between appointments with various friends and wanna be lovers, I betook myself shopping to my favorite department store, Henri Bendel.
 Oh, to be me at seventeen years old!
 Footloose and free in New York City, parental credit card in hand.

-There was no place more alluring than the beautiful building on 5th avenue, with its wrought iron doors, soaring glass windows, and witty brown and white stripes.
+Bendel’s, smack dab on 5th avenue, with its wrought iron doors, soaring glass windows, and witty brown and white stripes, was an alluring jewel box of a shop.
+Not as big and imposing as Saks, as obnoxious as Bloomingdales, nor as intimidatingly fashionable as Barney’s and Bergdorf’s, it was the manageable Goldilocks of department stores- just right.
 I loved making my way through the bustling ground floor beauty department, up the stairs past the flamboyant hats and accessories, to the hushed second and third floors where the clothes lived.
 Each small room had its own selection and personality, from the girl on the go in one area, to weekends in the Hamptons in another, to gowns fit for a princess up the stairs where I never ventured.
 It was a happy place, where I discovered Cynthia Rowley (a dress of whose I wore to my high school graduation), Kate Spade and so many others.

 I can’t recall exactly what was on the agenda that day, but I do still have the spoils of that trip.
 This black satin Jill Stuart jacket, sized petite.
 It came with a skinny belt too, which has been lost somewhere in the intervening zillion years.
 There was a craze for skinny belts at the time, and I repurposed with many, many other outfits.
 The jacket, however, is in nearly pristine condition.